Terrified of Life

-Without any network, connection, family or friend, I was given a clean slate and a second chance.to immerse myself into a new community and come out of hiding.
+Without any networks, connections, family or friends, I was given a clean slate and a second chance.to immerse myself in a new community and come out of hiding.

 I had lived most of my life in the shadows: as the daughter of, the sister of, the mother of, the wife of blah blah blah.
 Now I was faced with the question – WHO the hell am I?

-I decided more education would bear the answer to healing the void I had inside of me and fill the empty gap with peace, love and contentment.
-I prayed further education would sooth the pain of feeling not good enough.
+I decided more education would be the answer to healing the void I had inside of me to fill the empty gap of peace, love and contentment.
+I prayed further education would soothe the pain of feeling not good enough.

 Within 4 years, I enrolled in 3 national qualifications in community services, alcohol & other drugs and youth services, a Diploma in communications and Bach Welfare.
 I even helped pioneer the Restorative Justice movement in the Northern Territory and won a national award for my contributions to the community sector.